 According to the facts given in Mahawamsa Seehalavattu, Rasawahini, it can be deduced that Samana Kuta was a Buddhist forest meditation centre where Arahats lived.
-It has been discovered that footprint had been the object of worship prior to the sculpture of Buddha in Sri Lanka and also is Dambadiva (ancient India).
+It has been discovered that footprints had been the object of worship prior to the sculpture of Buddha in Sri Lanka and also in Dambadiva (ancient India).

 Adams peak is located in the southern reaches of the Central Highlands, in the Ratnapura district – lying about 40 km northeast of the city of Ratnapura.
-Pilgrims walk up the mountain, following a variety of routes up thousands of steps.
-The journey takes about 6 hours.
+The devotees climb the mountain using several footpaths, however, the distance to cover every route is about the same and takes around 6 hours.

-The most crowded month of Sri Lanka season is April, Mainly due to the school holidays and, the favourable weather will less rain.
-Other than worshipping the footprint of Buddha other most important objectives of the people who embark on this adventure tour of Sri Lanka is to see the first sunrays of the day.
-Daybreak is a beautiful spectacle as the rising sun caste a triangle shaped shadows on the surrounding lowland areas.
-The mountain climb at night is not recommended due to the wild animal threat.
-Still, the path to the top is illuminated only a few people go up in the night.
+The most crowded month of the Sri Lanka season is April, Mainly due to the school holidays and, the favourable weather will less rain.
+Other than worshipping the footprint of Buddha another most important objective of the people who embark on this adventure tour of Sri Lanka is to see the first sunrays of the day.
+Daybreak is a beautiful spectacle as the rising sun cast a triangle-shaped shadow on the surrounding lowland areas.
+Mountain climb at night is not recommended due to the wild animal threat.
+Still, the path to the top is illuminated only a few people go up at night.

-Sri pada/Adam’s peak the Most Sacred Mountain with Rich Historical Past
+Sri pada/Adams peak is the Most Sacred Mountain with a Rich Historical Past

 There are at least three routes to the mountain.
 One is from Rathnapura via Carney Estate; those who take this route have to walk about ten miles.
 The second from Kuruwita involves 12 miles on foot.
 It joins the first route for the last 3 miles.
-The third is from Hatton via Maskeliya and the walk is only about four miles, it only the steps throughout the climbing on this route.
-It is the common belief that one needs to do ritual bath at seethe Gangula (pond of cold water located half way up on the climbing) before coming to the summit.
-After the bath devotees wear the white and continue with the climbing.
+The third is from Hatton via Maskeliya and the walk is only about four miles, it is only the steps throughout the climbing on this route.
+It is the common belief that one needs to do a ritual bath at seethe Gangula (pond of cold water located halfway up on the climbing) before coming to the summit.
+After the bath devotees wear white and continue climbing.

 Most people use the Hatton and Ratnapura starting points and traverse through the forested area of the mountain to reach the Nalatanni.
 Usually, the Sripada climb starts after the religious activities and taking a traditional bath.
 The first important attraction along the way is the “Makara thorana” or dragon pandol.
 The sacred area begins after the dragon pandol.
 The trek that goes through the jungle begins here and the climbs get tougher.

 The “Sama Chetiya” is the second important attraction after the pandol.
 This is a relatively modern construction, which originated about 20 years back.
-Next stop for travellers along the way is the Seeta gangula.
-Seeta Gangula considered being the place, where Buddha took a rest.
+The next stop for travellers along the way is the Seeta gangula.
+Seeta Gangula is considered to be the place, where Buddha took a rest.
 This is the place, where people make a ritual bath and dress up in white cloth.
 The most difficult part of the climb is known as Ahasgauwa and it is the steepest part of the entire climb.
-This is the most upper part of the mountain and appears almost vertical.
-This part of the mountain is visible to some places of more than 100-kilometre distance.
+This is the upper part of the mountain and appears almost vertical.
+This part of the mountain is visible to some places of more than a 100-kilometre distance.

 The whole trek takes about 6 hours and the mountain is more than 2000 meters high.
-Usually, the travellers start their climb at night with aim of reaching the summit at about 5.00 AM.
+Usually, the travellers start their climb at night with the aim of reaching the summit at about 5.00 AM.
 It allows them to see the awe-inspiring sunrise from the summit.
-This is the most crowded trek in the country with thousands of people go up the mountain during the pilgrim season.
-If you like to enjoy nature while having some experience of religious, cultural and traditional angles of Sri Lankan life, I think Sri Pad must be in your travel plan.

 Miracles of Adam’s peak Sri Lanka

-There are many such tales of Sripada sacred area that have been carried down from ancient times to display the unseen power of God Saman.
-It is said such miracles took place much more frequently during the time when Sripada pilgrimage was much more difficult and dangerous than today.
-Still, such incidents are reported in the area but not as frequent as it had been.
+There are many such tales of the Sripada sacred area that have been carried down from ancient times to display the unseen power of God Saman.
+It is said such miracles took place much more frequently during the time when the Sripada pilgrimage was much more difficult and dangerous than today.
+Still, such incidents are reported in the area but not as frequent as they had been.

 It is not the custom to undertake the Sripada pilgrimage during the off-season.
 However, a group of devotees come to Sripada from various parts of Sri Lanka during this period and engage in Buddhist religious activities.

-A lady of 65 years old came across a miraculous incident while she was on a pilgrimage to Sripada.
-This lady, who was coming from Welimada had gone to Sripada for four years continuously from 1983, she had been them only during the off-season.
+A lady 65 years old came across a miraculous incident while she was on a pilgrimage to Sripada.
+This lady, who was coming from Welimada had gone to Sripada for four years continuously from 1983, she had been there only during the off-season.

-The person had explained that he had seen a piece of white cloth falling on the ground and he tried to catch it at that moment the piece of cloth vanished and he had fallen down.
-Sripada is inhabited by wild animals such as leopards, Elephants, wild boar etc and it could be the end of the person if they were not murmured about the incident by the unknown voice.
-It is believed that god Saman the protector of Sripada is keeping eye on the pilgrim and helps them to carry on their merit-making activities in the holy mountain.
+The person explained that he had seen a piece of white cloth falling on the ground and he tried to catch it at that moment the piece of cloth vanished and he had fallen down.
+Sripada is inhabited by wild animals such as leopards, elephants, wild boars etc and it could be the end of the person if they were not murmured about the incident by the unknown voice.
+It is believed that the god Saman the protector of Sripada is keeping an eye on the pilgrim and helps them to carry on their merit-making activities in the holy mountain.